Fluent Bit: Official Manual

 Merge_Log_Key

-When Merge_Log is enabled, the filter tries to assume the log field from the incoming message is a JSON string message and make a structured representation of it at the same level of the log field in the map.
-Now if Merge_Log_Key is set (a string name), all the new structured fields taken from the original log content are inserted under the new key.
+When Merge_Log is enabled, the filter assumes the log field from the incoming message is a JSON string message and attempts to create a structured representation of it at the same level of the log field in the map.
+If Merge_Log_Key is set (a string name), all the new structured fields taken from the original log content are inserted under the new key.

 Merge_Log_Trim